- Publication 541 - Introductory Material

 If the partnership agreement or any modification is silent on any matter, the provisions of local law are treated as part of the agreement.

-All its operations are discontinued and no part of any business, financial operation, or venture is continued by any of its partners in a partnership.
+A partnership terminates when all its operations are discontinued and no part of any business, financial operation, or venture is continued by any of its partners in a partnership.

-See section 1.708-1(b) of the regulations for more information on the termination of a partnership.
+See section 1.708-1(b)(1) of the regulations for more information on the termination of a partnership.
 For special rules that apply to a merger, consolidation, or division of a partnership, see sections 1.708-1(c) and 1.708-1(d) of the regulations.